WindowsAzure-Preview/HOL-IntroToWindowsAzureMediaServices/HOL.md

 1. In the console, type _Install-Package windowsazure.mediaservices_ to download and install the **Windows Azure Media Services** NuGet package and its dependencies.

-1. In the _program.cs_ file add the following using statements.
+1. In the _Program.cs_ file add the following using statements.

 	````C#
 	using Microsoft.WindowsAzure.MediaServices.Client;
 	using System.IO;
 	````

-1. Paste the following code in the _program.cs_ file, inside the **Main** method.
+1. Paste the following code in the _Program.cs_ file, inside the **Main** method.
 This code prompts the user about the different steps that the final app will perform, and will aid you in completing the exercise.

 	````C#
 	Console.WriteLine("Uploading Video");